-If set to true then when this server is stopped normally the backup will become active assuming failover.
-If false then the backup server will remain passive.
-Note that if false and you want failover to occur then you can use the management API as explained at Management.
+If false then the backup server will remain passive if this broker is shutdown gracefully (e.g. using Ctrl-C).
+Note that if false and you want failover to occur then you can use the management API as explained here.